swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 ## openai

-- memory and new controls https://news.ycombinator.com/item?id=39360724
+- ChatGPT got new memory and new controls https://news.ycombinator.com/item?id=39360724
 	- [uses a new bio tool](https://x.com/simonw/status/1757629263338209584?s=20)
 - gpt-3.5-turbo-0125
 	- The updated GPT-3.5 Turbo model is now available.
 It comes with 50% reduced input pricing, 25% reduced output pricing, along with various improvements including higher accuracy at responding in requested formats and a fix for a bug which caused a text encoding issue for non-English language function calls.
 Returns a maximum of 4,096 output tokens.